OpenLoadFlow

 Equipments with voltage regulation target voltage outside these per-unit thresholds are considered suspect and are discarded from regulation prior to load flow resolution.

-The default values are 0.8 and 1.2.
+The default values are 0.8 and 1.2 and they must be greater or equal to 0.

 minRealisticVoltage and maxRealisticVoltage